Knight Chair in Investigative & Enterprise Reporting

 Professor Brant Houston holds the John S. and James L. Knight Foundation Chair in Investigative and Enterprise Reporting and teaches investigative and advanced reporting in the Department of Journalism in the College of Media at Illinois.

-Houston became the chair after serving for more than a decade as the executive director of Investigative Reporters and Editors (IRE), a 3,500-member organization, and as a professor at the University of Missouri School of Journalism.
+Houston became the chair in 2007 after serving for more than a decade as the executive director of Investigative Reporters and Editors (IRE), a 5,000-member organization, and as a professor at the University of Missouri School of Journalism.
 Before joining IRE, he was an award-winning investigative reporter at daily newspapers for 17 years.

-Houston serves at the chair of the steering committee of the newly-formed Investigative News Network, a coalition of nonprofit journalism centers, and as coordinator for the Global Investigative Journalism Network, which he co-founded in the year 2000.
-In addition, he helps oversee a community information initiative in Illinois' Champaign County on poverty-related issues known as cu-citizenaccess.org.
+Houston serves at the chair of the board of directors of the Investigative News Network, investigativenewsnetwork.org, a coalition of nonprofit journalism centers that he helped found in 2009.
+He also is a co-founder of the Global Investigative Journalism Network, gijn.org, which began in 2003, and of the Investigative Journalism Education Consortium, ijec.org.
+In addition, he oversees an award-winning online newsroom in Illinois' Champaign County known ascu-citizenaccess.org.

 The Knight Foundation says the chair holders are "professional journalists who inspire excellence; collaborators who reach out and innovate; catalysts around whom universities can build expanded programs; visionaries who strive to improve American journalism."
 There are chairs at only 21 universities in the United States.